silohunt/termgpt/README.md

 # TermGPT

-A platform-aware, POSIX-compliant shell tool that converts natural language to Unix commands using a local LLM.
+A platform-aware shell tool that converts natural language to Unix commands using a local LLM.

 ## Features